 |Go to today|

-The Center for the Study of Law and Markets will host Professor Jonathan H. Adler of Case Western Reserve University School of Law.
+The Center for the Study of Law and Markets will host Professor Jonathan H. Adler of Case Western Reserve University Law School.
+He will present a lecture titled "Federal Environmental Regulation Reconsidered."
+Free and all are welcome.
+Includes lunch!

 Join us Wednesday, February 21st, for "Secondary Trauma 101."
 Our panel will discuss what secondary trauma (also known as "vicarious trauma") is, how it affects us as interns and attorneys, and strategies for self-care.